cesco345/GOF_design_patterns/iterator/README.md

+#The Iterator Design Pattern

 The Iterator design pattern is a behavioral design pattern used in software engineering.
 It provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 Here's how it typically works:

-1. Iterator: This is an interface or an abstract class that defines methods for accessing the elements of the aggregate object.
+1.  **Iterator**: This is an interface or an abstract class that defines methods for accessing the elements of the aggregate object.
 It usually includes methods like next(), hasNext(), remove(), etc.

-2. Concrete Iterator: This is a class that implements the Iterator interface and provides the actual implementation for traversing the elements of the aggregate object.
+2.  **Concrete Iterator**: This is a class that implements the Iterator interface and provides the actual implementation for traversing the elements of the aggregate object.

-3. Aggregate: This is an interface or an abstract class that defines a method for creating an iterator object.
+3.  **Aggregate**: This is an interface or an abstract class that defines a method for creating an iterator object.
 It represents the collection of objects that the iterator will traverse.

-4. Concrete Aggregate: This is a class that implements the Aggregate interface and provides the actual implementation for creating an iterator object.
+4.  **Concrete Aggregate**: This is a class that implements the Aggregate interface and provides the actual implementation for creating an iterator object.

 When to use it: